 We've rounded up 33 of our favourite retro chocolate bars that really need to be brought back as soon as possible.
 If you're a chocolate fan and still cling onto the memories of your favourite back in the day, you're going to love this round up.
 See if your favourite has made the list!

+Ah retro chocolate bars, they bring back the sweet smell of childhood.
 From the bubbly honeycomb of a Crunchie to the caramel peanut fusion of delight that is a Snickers, everyone’s got a favourite chocolate bar – but what happens when your best loved treat gets discontinued?
 Some cry, some start angry Facebook campaigns – but here at GoodtoKnow, we compile a furious article about it, of course!

 While they might not be bringing back the beloved Nuts About Caramel bar, or reviving their Marble bar, Cadbury have delighted fans recently by launching a selection box containing four retro bars.